espressif/esp-sr/docs/speech_command_recognition/README.md

 ### Modify Speech Commands

 For Chinese MultiNet, we use Pinyin without tone as units.
 For English MultiNet, we use international phonetic alphabet as unit. [multinet_g2p.py](../../tool/multinet_g2p.py) is used to convert English phrase into phonemes which can be recognized by multinet．
 Now, the MultiNet support two methods to modify speech commands.

-##### 1. menuconfig (before compilation)
+- 1.menuconfig (before compilation)

 Users can define their own speech commands by `idf.py menuconfig -> ESP Speech Recognition -> add speech commands`

+Chinese predefined commands:

 ![add_speech_commands_ch](../img/add_speech_ch.png)

+English predefined commands:

 ![add_speech_commands_en](../img/add_speech_en.png)

-##### 2. reset API
+- 2.reset API (after compilation)

 Users also can modify speech commands in the code.